stevekwan/best-practices/javascript/gotchas.md

 This is extremely bizarre behaviour, and really an unfortunate design decision in the JavaScript language.
 There are no pragmatic situations where you would want local variables to be declared globally.
 So remember to __always__ use `var` in your declarations.

 ### Why are there so many different ways to declare a function?
 What are the differences?
-There are three common ways to define a function in JavaScript:
+In the wild you'll most commonly see three types of function "declarations":

 ```js
 myFunction1 = function(arg1, arg2) {};     // NEVER do this!